MarlinFirmware/Configurations/config/examples/Anet/ET4/README.md

 ## Flashing OpenBLT Bootloader with an ST-Link V2

 1. Using three female to female Dupont jumper cables, connect `GND`, `SWDIO`, and `SWCLK` pins from the ST-Link to the Serial Wire Debug (SWD) header on the motherboard.
-Pay close attention that the cables on SWD header side match the order below using the `V` and `G` letters printed on the motherboard as a reference:
+Pay close attention that the cables on SWD header side match the order below using the `U` and `G` letters printed on the motherboard as a reference:

     ```
       SWD Header on ET Series motherboard
          ___
-      V | o |  3.3V (not connected)
+      U | o |  (not connected)
         |---|
         | o |  SWDIO
         |---|